gabrielecirulli/hn-special/README.md

 # HN Special — A Hacker News extension
-A theme and extension for [Hacker News](http://news.ycombinator.com).
-Improves the look and feel and adds some interesting features.
+A theme and extension for [Hacker News](http://news.ycombinator.com) that improves the look and feel and adds some interesting features.

 The available features can be enabled or disabled based on your personal preference.
+New feature contributions are welcome!

+You can install this extension [from the Chrome Web Store](https://chrome.google.com/webstore/detail/hn-special-an-addition-to/cchaceegbflphbdpfocjalgjhjoahiia).

 ## Planned features
  - A modern looking visual theme **DONE**